 According to the 2011 census, there are approximately 13,500 people in Australia who identify themselves as being of Lithuanian descent.
 The Lithuanian community in Australia has made an important contribution to strengthening bilateral ties, including through culture, academia and the arts.

 There have been several high-level visits since Lithuania's independence.
-Then Minister for Foreign Affairs, the Hon Kevin Rudd MP, visited Vilnius in December 2011 to attend the OSCE Ministerial Meeting.
-The then-Foreign Minister, the Hon Gareth Evans, visited Lithuania in 1994 and also in 1999, and an Australian parliamentary delegation, led by the then-Speaker, the Hon Stephen Martin MP, visited in 1994.
-The then-Speaker of the NSW Parliament, the Hon John Murray, visited Lithuania in September-October 2002.
-Lithuania's then-President Adamkus, and his wife, Mrs Alma Adamkiene, visited Australia from 24–27 February 2006.
+Minister for Foreign Affairs the Hon Kevin Rudd MP visited Vilnius in December 2011 to attend the OSCE Ministerial Meeting.
+Minister for Foreign Affairs the Hon Gareth Evans visited Lithuania in 1994 and also in 1999, and an Australian parliamentary delegation, led by the Speaker, the Hon Stephen Martin MP, visited in 1994.
+The Speaker of the NSW Parliament, the Hon John Murray, visited Lithuania in September-October 2002.
+Lithuania's President Valdas Adamkus, and his wife, Mrs Alma Adamkiene, visited Australia from 24–27 February 2006.
 The President also visited Australia for the Sydney Olympics in September 2000.
 A Lithuanian parliamentary delegation visited Australia in March 2008.

 Bilateral economic and trade relationship

-Two-way merchandise trade between Australia and Lithuania in 2011-12 was A$59 million.
-Exports to Lithuania totalled A$6 million, mainly in wool.
-Imports from Lithuania amounted to A$53 million over the same period, mainly comprising fertilizers, rubber tyres, wood and furniture).
-Lithuania ranks as Australia's 88th largest trading partner.
+Two-way merchandise trade between Australia and Lithuania in 2013 was A$55.1 million.
+Exports to Lithuania in 2013 totalled A$6.1 million, mainly in wool.
+Imports from Lithuania in 2013 amounted to A$49.0 million, mainly comprising fertilizers, rubber tyres, wood and furniture.
+Lithuania ranks as Australia's 91st largest trading partner.